edgedb/edgedb/docs/guides/migrations/proptolink.rst

 available classes and encapsulate that information into its own type.
 This way instead of a property ``class`` we want to end up with a link ``class`` to the new data structure.
-Since we cannot just :eql:op:`cast <CAST>` a scalar into an object, we'll need to convert between the two explicitly.
+Since we cannot just :eql:op:`cast <cast>` a scalar into an object, we'll need to convert between the two explicitly.
 This means that we will need to have both the old and the new "class" information to begin with: